-Jennifer Williams is an NHS Speech and Language Therapist who works with school to identify, assess, and implement 1:1 speech and language provision with parental consent.
+Beth Owen is our Speech and Language Therapist who works with school to identify, assess, and implement 1:1 speech and language provision with parental consent.
 She supports children throughout the school one day a fortnight and is able to liaise with staff and parents/carers to give strategies to continue this support.
-School use the Wellcomm programme and some children access the sound listening programme delivered by the year group TA.
-Teaching Assistants are also able to support speech and language targets to individual children and groups of children.
-These targets are contained within the packs provided by the speech and language therapist.
+School use the wellcomm programme and some children access the sound listening programme delivered by the year group TA.
+Teaching Assistants are also able to deliver speech and language packs to individual children and groups of children.
+These packs have been provided by the speech and language therapist.